If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Soap is made from natural, biodegradable ingredients like oils, lye, and fats, while detergent contains synthetic chemicals such as surfactants, optical brighteners, and perfumes.
+• Soap is made from natural ingredients like oils and lye, while detergent is made from synthetic chemicals and surfactants.

 What Is Soap?

-The cold process takes a room-temperature lye solution and mixes it with an oil.
-This thickens and heats up before being poured into a mold where it solidifies into a bar of soap.
-It’s left to sit for a few weeks to allow excess water to evaporate before being packaged and sold to consumers.
+The cold process involves mixing a room-temperature lye solution with oil.
+The mixture thickens and heats up naturally before the maker pours it into a mold.
+It solidifies into a bar and sits for a few weeks to “cure,” allowing excess water to evaporate.

 What Is Detergent?